HTUser-1/Dynamic-Checkbox-Demo/README.md

 TO DO:
-i) Use the result of extractNumeric and loop it in with the array used as the argument of SelectJson and having the final string. ii) Cleaning the logic
+i) Use the result of extractNumeric and loop it in with the array used as the argument of SelectJson and having the final string. ii) Cleaning the logic.
+In the actual logic there's a double loop.
+However, I'm using only one.
+It's because I was seeking a way to use a single argument name for whatever array or using an Hashmap.
-Hope this will help!